mmistakes/minimal-mistakes/_drafts/zio-kafka.md

     .plainStream(Serde.string, Serde.string)
 ```

 The above code introduces many concepts.
-So, let's analyze them one at time.
+So, let's analyze them one at a time.

-First, a `CommitableRecord[K, V]` is a wrapper around the official Kafka
+First, a `CommitableRecord[K, V]` wraps the official Kafka
 class `ConsumerRecord[K, V]`.
-Basically, Kafka associates with every message a lot of metadata,
-represented as a `ConsumerRecord`:
+Basically, Kafka associates with every message a lot of metadata represented as a `ConsumerRecord`:

 ```scala
 // Zio-kafka library code
 final case class CommittableRecord[K, V](record: ConsumerRecord[K, V], offset: Offset)
 ```

-Among the other, one important information is the `offset` of the message, which represent its
-position inside the topic partition.
-A consumer commit an offset within a consumer group after it
-successfully processed a message, marking that all the messages with a lower offset were been read
+A critical piece of information is the `offset` of the message, which represents its position inside the topic partition.
+A consumer commits an offset within a consumer group after it successfully processed a message, marking that all the messages with a lower offset have been read yet.
-yet.

-As the subscription object takes a list of topics, a consumer can subscribe to many topics at time.
-In addition, we can use a pattern to tell the consumer which topics to subscribe.
-Imagine we have a
-different topic for the updates of every single match.
-Hence, the names of the topics should reflect
-this information, for example using a pattern like `"updates|ITA-ENG"`.
-If we want to subscribe to
-all the topics associated with a match of the Italian football team, we can do the following:
+As the subscription object takes a list of topics, a consumer can subscribe to many topics.
+In addition, we can use a pattern to tell the consumer which topics to subscribe to.
+Imagine we have a different topic for the updates of every single match.
+Hence, the names of the topics should reflect this information, for example, using a pattern like `"updates|ITA-ENG"`.
+If we want to subscribe to all the topics associated with a match of the Italian football team, we can do the following:

 ```scala
 val itaMatchesStreams: SubscribedConsumerFromEnvironment = Consumer.subscribeAnd(Subscription.pattern("updates|.*ITA.*".r))
 ```

-In some weird cases, we would be interested in subscribing a consumer not to random partition of a
-topic, but to a specific partition of the topic.
-As Kafka guarantees the ordering of the messages
-only locally to a partition, a scenario is when we need to preserve such order also in message
-elaboration.
-In this case, we can use the dedicated subscription method, and subscribe to the
-partition 1 of the topic `updates`:
+In some weird cases, we would be interested in subscribing a consumer not to a random partition of a topic but to a specific topic partition.
+As Kafka guarantees the ordering of the messages only locally to a partition, a scenario is when we need to preserve such order also in message elaboration.
+In this case, we can use the dedicated subscription method and subscribe to partition 1 of the topic `updates`:

 ```scala
 val partitionedMatchesStreams: SubscribedConsumerFromEnvironment =